Skip to main content

 • Stable Isotope Reference Material Development

-Micro-analytical stable isotope measurements requires Reference Materials (RM), and the LGIM Facility at Curtin has a collaborative agreement with CAMECA to characterise RM of accessory minerals for the geochemistry community.
+Micro-analytical stable isotope measurements requires Reference Materials (RM), and the LGIM Facility at Curtin has a collaborative agreement with CAMECA to characterise RM of minerals for the geochemistry community.

 • Nuclear Forensics